This chapter should be read in conjunction with Permanence Planning Guidance.

 Support services should not be seen in isolation from mainstream services and it is important to ensure that families are assisted in accessing mainstream services and are aware of their entitlements to tax credits and social security benefits.

-Where the child was previously Looked After, responsibility for the assessment and provision of services for the child, the Special Guardian and any children of the Special Guardian all remain the responsibility of the local authority where the child was last looked after for three years after the making of a Special Guardianship Order.
+Where the child was previously Looked After, responsibility for the assessment and provision of services for the child, the Special Guardian and any children of the Special Guardian all remain the responsibility of the local authority where the child was last looked after for 3 years after the making of a Special Guardianship Order.
 Thereafter the local authority where the Special Guardian lives will be responsible for assessing and providing support services.

 If a child is not Looked After, the local authority where the Special Guardian lives has the responsibility for assessing and providing support services.
 This includes assessment and any support that is needed by the child's relatives who may live elsewhere.
 If the special guardian and his/her family move, then the responsibility passes to the new local authority.
 The local authority where the special guardian previously lived should cooperate as needed to ensure a smooth transition for the child.